-The Child, Adolescent, and Family Concentration at our Washington, D.C Campus enhances the preparation of students interested in serving the mental health needs of children and adolescents.
+The Child, Adolescent, and Family Concentration within the Psy.D.
+Clinical Psychology program at The Chicago School's Washington, D.C Campus enhances the preparation of students interested in serving the mental health needs of children and adolescents.
 Both course work and related practicum experiences develop a conceptual and experiential framework from which to work effectively with children and adolescents representing a wide range of family and cultural life styles.

-The concentration provides students with opportunities to study child and adolescent psychopathology, diagnostic evaluation, and therapeutic interventions.
-In addition to working with diverse economic, social, and ethnic/racial populations, students have opportunities to explore a range of settings including hospital inpatient and outpatient clinics, community and/or school-based centers, forensic settings, and private practice settings.
+This concentration provides Clinical Psychology doctoral students with opportunities to study child and adolescent psychopathology, diagnostic evaluation, and therapeutic interventions.
+In addition to working with diverse economic, social, and ethnic/racial populations, students have opportunities to explore a range of settings including:

 Clinical Psychology Psy.D. students are also able to work with children representing the full-age spectrum, from early childhood through adolescence.